-He is a member of the Hawaii State Bar Association, American Bar Association, U.S. Federal Court of Claims, Association of Trial Lawyers of America, and Hastings Institute of Trial Advocacy.
+He is a member of the Hawaii State Bar Association, American Bar Association, and the U.S. Federal Court of Claims.

-Based on the recommendations from the legal community, the respected legal source Martindale-Hubbell awarded Porter a “BV distinguished” rating for his exceptional ethical standards and legal abilities.
-For the second consecutive year, his work in real estate litigation was also recognized by his peers in the 23rd edition of “The Best Lawyers in America.”
+Based on the recommendations from the legal community, and for the ninth consecutive year, his work in real estate litigation was also recognized by his peers in the 30th edition of “The Best Lawyers in America.”

 He is published in his areas of expertise, authoring “How to Get Results in Collection of Delinquent Debts in Hawaii” and “Litigating Disputes Over Easements and Restrictive Covenants.”